Nu Xform

 What we Do What Data we Use Our Lawful Basis

-Providing and managing your access to Our Site.
-Customer name, email address, and residential address.
-Contract
+Providing and managing your access to Our Site. - Contract

-Administering Our Site including monitoring how our website is used so that we can provide a personalised browsing experience, to help us improve the website.
+Administering Our Site including monitoring how our website is used to help us improve the website.
 Device information, IP address, analysis of website navigation via cookies event trackers, beacons, and other technologies.
 Legitimate Interests

-Administering Our business including calls to our customer service team, which are recorded to ensure a high level of customer service to our customers, to enable staff training and to manage complaints.
-In addition, we may contact you to engage with you on special offers regarding goods and services you may like.
-Recordings of calls to our Customer service teams, candidates or client name, and account ID/ email.
+Administering Our business including calls to our team, which may be recorded to ensure a high level of customer service.
+In addition, we may contact you to engage with you regarding our services.
+Recordings of some calls, including candidates or client name, email and telephone contact number.
 Legitimate Interests

 When we have a service message, we need to send you via email regarding your account, or informing you of any changes that might affect your account, our service to you or changes to terms and conditions.
 Name and email address.
 Legitimate Interests